 I am the eldest of four, and have four children of my own.
 Pregnancy, birth and babies have always been a big part of my life!
 Each of my pregnancies and births was unique and special in its own right, but there were times where I had so many questions, or doubted myself, and I would have dearly loved the unwavering support that a Doula can offer.
-I knew that this was a role I would love to fulfil for other women, and that to some extent, I had already been doing and I began to look in to training to become a registered Doula.
+I knew that this was a role I would love to fulfill for other women, and that to some extent, I had already been doing and I began to look in to training to become a registered Doula.

 I have experience of breech birth, caesarean birth, VBAC, hospital birth and home birth.